MHChlagou/KafkaProducerConsumer/README.md

 ### Confluent Control-Center
 URL for Confluent C-C : http://localhost:9021/

-## I hope this samples Kafka projects can help you :)
+## I hope this samples Kafka project can help you :)